python-telegram-bot/python-telegram-bot/.github/CONTRIBUTING.rst

    - You can refer to relevant issues in the commit message by writing, e.g., "#105".

    - Your code should adhere to the `PEP 8 Style Guide`_, with the exception that we have a maximum line length of 99.

+   - Provide static typing with signature annotations.
+The documentation of `MyPy`_ will be a good start, the cheat sheet is `here`_.
+We also have some custom type aliases in ``telegram.utils.helpers.typing``.

    - Document your code.
 This project uses `sphinx`_ to generate static HTML docs.
 To build them, first make sure you have the required dependencies:

      .. code-block:: bash